Chart Color Schemes

 Currambine has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Local infrastructure changes significantly impact an area's performance.
-AreaSearch has identified nine projects potentially affecting this region.
-Notable ones are Meridian Park Industrial Estate, Currambine Community Centre & Library Upgrade, Kinross College Senior School Expansion, and Currambine North Masterplan (Currambine District Centre Precinct).
-The following list details those most relevant.
+Nine projects have been identified by AreaSearch as potentially impacting the area, with key ones including Meridian Park Industrial Estate, Currambine Community Centre & Library Upgrade, Kinross College Senior School Expansion, and Currambine North Masterplan (Currambine District Centre Precinct).
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.